n8n-io/n8n-docs/docs/doc2/document-validation/ai-indicator.md

 **Extraction quality in percent per field and current document**

-For each field, a value is available on the right side, which indicates the quality of extraction for the current document.
-The display is a percentage value:
+For each field there is a value available on the right side which indicates the quality of extraction for the current document.
+A percentage value will be displayed:

 ![](/_images/doc2/image-52.png){ loading=lazy }